cassiomolin/http-patch-spring/README.md

 # Using HTTP `PATCH` in Spring

-This project demonstrates an approach to support HTTP `PATCH` with _JSON Patch_ and _JSON Merge Patch_ for performing partial modifications to resources in Spring.
+This project demonstrates an approach to support HTTP `PATCH` with _JSON Patch_ and _JSON Merge Patch_ for performing partial modifications to resources in Spring, as described in my [blog][blog.post].
 I also have put together a [Postman collection][repo.postman] so you can play around with the API.

 As I have seen lots of misunderstanding on how `PATCH` works, I aim to clarify its usage before diving into the actual solution.